 How to Become a Morning Workout Person

-Very few people like to hear the alarm clock bellowing in their ear first thing in the morning and worse still if it’s the signal for you to drag yourself up and get to the gym, but hitting the snooze button one too many times can be detrimental to your fitness goals if it means you frequently end up skipping your workout.
+Very few people like to hear the alarm clock bellowing in their ear first thing in the morning.
+Even worse still if it’s the signal for you to drag yourself up and get to the gym.
+But hitting the snooze button one too many times can be detrimental to your fitness goals if it means you frequently end up skipping your workout.

-So here is what you can do to make it a little easier to throw off the duvet and find the umph to blast out an awesome workout:
+So throw off the duvet and find the umph to blast out an awesome morning workout:

 - Commit to it!
-You might say "easier said than done", but even if you’re cranky on waking, not giving up will over time turn into habit.
+You might say “easier said than done”.
+But even if you’re cranky on waking, not giving up will over time turn into a habit.

 - Force yourself to move!
 Put your alarm clock on the opposite side of the bedroom so that you have to get out of bed to switch it off and then if you’re up you may as well workout!